- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 PDE5 is an enzyme produced in the lungs and walls of blood vessels.
 It affects blood flow and cell signals around the body by contracting and restricting smooth muscles with blood vessels.
 PDE5 inhibitors such as Cialis limit the actions of this enzyme.
 This allows blood vessels to expand and blood to flow more freely to organs like the penis, heart, and lungs.

 Due to how Cialis works, this medication can not only ease the symptoms of ED but also reduce blood pressure in the lungs and certain areas of the heart.
 This reduces the stress load on the body.
-This reduction in blood pressure may help improve athletic ability, recovery times, and stamina.
+This reduction in blood pressure may support circulation and oxygen delivery, which could influence exercise capacity and recovery.

 Cialis Could Improve Symptoms of Depression